HackYourFuture/Assignments/3-UsingAPIs/Week1/README.md

-# Homework Using APIs Week 1
+# Assignments Using APIs Week 1

 ## Exercises

-The homework for this week can be found in the `homework` folder.
+The assignments for this week can be found in the `assignments` folder.

 ### Exercise 1: John who?